-Something that we all think of when traveling is the safety of the destination that we are traveling.
-It is always a good to do some research on the country that you are going just to get an idea on what to expect.
+Something that we all think of when traveling is the safety of the destination that we are traveling to.
+It is always good to do some research on the country that you are going just to get an idea of what to expect.
 Peru travel warnings come in all different forms and here we will talk about some of the precautions that you should take when traveling to Peru.

-Peru is a wonderful country full of fascinating things to see and experience, from the highlands and Machu Picchu, to the coast where the capital Lima is located and of course, who could forget the naturally beautiful Peruvian Amazon.
-Where you go in Peru will depend on the time you have to spare and what you most want to see.
+Peru is a wonderful country full of fascinating things to see and experience, from the highlands and Machu Picchu to the coast where the capital Lima is located and of course, who could forget the naturally beautiful Peruvian Amazon.
+Where you go in Peru, it will depend on the time you have to spare and what you most want to see.

 Security in Peru is a matter of using common sense and seeking advice.
-Travelers who are not aware of their surrounding often get into problems.
+Travelers who are not aware of their surroundings often get into problems.
 The quickest way to get around cities and towns in Peru is by taxi.
-What you must be aware of is that most taxis in Peru are operated by individuals not by companies.
-It is advisable to always use a taxi that is recommended by your hotel reception to avoid any problems, make sure the driver has an official identification and especially when in Lima airport do not go outside to catch a cab.
+What you must be aware of is that most taxis in Peru are operated by individuals, not by companies.
+It is advisable to always use a taxi that is recommended by your hotel reception to avoid any problems, make sure the driver has an official identification, and especially when in Lima airport do not go outside to catch a cab.

-When you explore Peru, you may decide to take a long distance bus, while this is a great way to travel and see the countryside you will have to take some precautions.
-Avoid traveling at night, as many of the roads and highways in Peru are narrow and curvy.
+When you explore Peru, you may decide to take a long-distance bus, while this is a great way to travel and see the countryside you will have to take some precautions.
+Avoid traveling at night, since many of the roads and highways in Peru are narrow and curvy.
 Schedule your trip so that you are traveling during the day only.
-When you are on the bus, take care of your valuables, as they are reports of people losing their valuables while sleeping.
+When you are on the bus, take care of your valuables, as there are reports of people losing their valuables while sleeping.

 Never carry large sums of cash with you.
 Use a credit or debit card to withdraw the money you need at ATMs or banks.
 All cities and towns have ATMs and bank offices.
 Villages and remote locations may not have these facilities so you must take local currency with you.

-Your passport you should always leave in your hotel safe, you will need to take it to Machu Picchu but otherwise do not take it out of the hotel and always carry a copy of your passport with you at all times.
-It is not a great idea to flash around expensive watches or phones at night be aware of your surroundings.
+You should always leave your passport on the safety of your hotel.
+You will need to take it to Machu Picchu but otherwise, do not take it out of the hotel and always carry a copy of your passport with you.
+It is not a great idea to flash around expensive watches or phones at night… be aware of your surroundings.

-Be mindful that some areas of Peru are more dangerous than others are and may not be worth the risk.
-The government of Peru recommends that regions bordering Ecuador and Colombia are especially dangerous due to drug trafficking activity.
-It is a good idea to check out the countries travel website for more information about Peru travel warnings.
+Be mindful that some areas of Peru are more dangerous than others and may not be worth the risk.
+The government of Peru recommends avoiding regions bordering Ecuador and Colombia since these are especially dangerous due to drug trafficking activity.
+It is a good idea to check out the travel website for more information about Peru travel warnings.

-You should not travel to any country anywhere in the world without travel insurance.
+You should not travel to any country in the world without travel insurance.
 This will cover a range of emergencies we are sure that will never happen.
-However, in case it is better to have travel insurance.
-Travel insurance can cover medical expenses ranging from falling ill after eating something bad to flying you to hospital for an emergency.
+Travel insurance can cover medical expenses ranging from falling ill after eating something bad to flying you to the hospital for an emergency.
 They can even arrange a translator in case you need one.
-Travel insurance is also a great idea, as it will cover for cancelled flight or lost property.
+Travel insurance is also a great idea, as it will cover for canceled flight or lost property.

 What is the best time to visit Lima, Peru and the rest of Peru, you may ask?
-Well there is not bad time to visit Peru; the country has something for everyone all year round.
+Well, there is not a bad time to visit Peru; the country has something for everyone all year round.
 However, remember to take your precautions and enjoy your time in Peru.